pkardas/notes/books/pragmatic-programmer.md

 **Be a catalyst for change.** You may be in a situation where you know exactly what needs doing and how to do it.
 People will form committees, budgets will need approval, and things will get complicated.
-Work out what can you reasonably ask for.Develop it well.
+Work out what can you reasonably ask for.
+Develop it well.
 Once you have got it, show people, and let them marvel.
 Sit back and wait for them to start asking you to add the functionality you originally wanted.
 Show them a glimpse of the future, and you will get them to rally around.